 Michael Crichton's Next revolves around the Real Life legal precedents that could be interpreted as this.
 Yeah, that's right; current biotech laws are vague enough that if a doctor harvests cells from you, not only can they sell them to researchers without compensating you, whoever buys those cells might own your "cell line" - AKA you and your children. ...At least if they have a skilled Amoral Attorney.

 According to the Mi-go of the Cthulhu Mythos, the Brotherhood of the Yellow Sign hunts down and torment them for knowledge.

-In the pan-dimensional beings also known as mice try to obtain Arthur Dent's brain to perform experiments on ("Diced.") to find out the question of Life, the Universe and Everything.
+In The Hitchhiker's Guide to the Galaxy the pan-dimensional beings also known as mice try to obtain Arthur Dent's brain to perform experiments on ("Diced.") to find out the question of Life, the Universe and Everything.

 This is pretty much the reason the Diffy family in Phil of the Future try to hide the fact that they come from the year 2121.

 In Pushing Daisies, this is why Ned doesn't want anybody to know that he can bring people Back from the Dead.
 Given Ned's neurotic personality, it's not really surprising that he would think this.

 Besides which, if anybody found out how his powers worked, he'd be arrested for murder for reviving Chuck when he knew that it would result in an innocent person dying.